 Skyhawk Men's Basketball | Jermaine Johnson - Assistant Coach

-Jermaine Johnson is in his first season as an assistant coach at UT Martin under Heath Schroyer.
+Jermaine Johnson is in his second season as an assistant coach at UT Martin under Heath Schroyer.

-Johnson, 36, joins the Skyhawks from Georgia Southern University in Statesboro, Ga., where he helped the Eagles to the Southern Conference tournament semifinals in 2013-14.
+Johnson, 37, joined the Skyhawks from Georgia Southern University in Statesboro, Ga., where he helped the Eagles to the Southern Conference tournament semifinals in 2013-14.